 As seen above, it is perfectly okay to miss work every once in a while.
 However, one must remember that not all reasons to miss work are considered valid.
 So, here we look at a few poor common excuses to get out of work.

 This is a reason one must never tell upfront to their manager.
 If your manager deems fit, he may release you from the team.
-However, if you decide to pursue opportunities outside the firm, be sure to come up with a good excuse.
+However, devise a good excuse if you pursue opportunities outside the firm.

 This is generally not considered a good excuse to get out of work.
 One can see this as the opposite of taking a mental health day.
-On the other hand, if work pressure is genuinely overwhelming you, it is essential to discuss your responsibilities with your manager.
+On the other hand, if work pressure genuinely overwhelms you, discussing your responsibilities with your manager is essential.

 Dissatisfaction or arguments with co-workers is never a good reason to take time off work.
-If you face a conflict with your colleagues, it is advisable to take it up with your manager.
+If you face a conflict with your colleagues, you should discuss it with your manager.
 However, if you are having issues with your manager, take it up with the HR head of the department.

 All the reasons discussed above (and a few more) are possible reasons to get out of work.
 However, it is best to have proof with you because your manager may ask for it.